fluviofx/fluviofx/README.md

 ### Additional performance considerations

 Unity's Visual Effect Graph has a key limitation preventing the implementation of a broadphase step in the physics simulation.
-This has a severe impact on performance about ~1000 particles (depending on the system).
+This has a moderate performance impact on all platforms, and severe impact on certain platforms (Metal in particular).
 We expect to fix this as soon as we get or figure out a possible resolution.
 (See [#1](https://github.com/thinksquirrel/fluviofx/issues/1) for details)

 ## Installation